 Kinney procured an eight-processor Sun Fire with an UltraSPARC T1 through Sun's 90-day try-and-buy program, during which time it was used to port OpenVZ to the chipset.
 Advantagecom has since returned the box to Sun, although Kinney did say that the company does have plans "to move some production based on that hardware."

 Advantagecom, like many Internet service providers, uses a mixture of OpenVZ and Virtuozzo virtualization software to create virtual private servers based on a single operating system image.
-This approach to virtualization,
+This approach to virtualization, compared with bare-metal hypervisor architectures such as VMware's ESX and the open source Xen, is said to be quite scalable, although it limits guests to a single operating system and patch level.

 Make way for KVM